zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.word.camel-case-to-separator.rst

 CamelCaseToSeparator
 --------------------

-This filter modifies a given string such that 'CamelCaseWords' are converted to 'camel case words'.
+This filter modifies a given string such that 'CamelCaseWords' are converted to 'Camel Case Words'.

 .. _zend.filter.set.camelcasetoseparator.options: